 Piracy refers to the unauthorized or illegal reproduction of copyrighted content which is then sold at very low prices in the ‘grey’ market.
 Over the years, as the ease of access to technology increased, piracy has become more frequent.
-For instance, a few years ago CD writers are very much available off the shelf at extremely low prices thus enabling the unauthorized duplication of music CD’s very easy.
+For instance, a few years ago CD writers are very much available off the shelf at extremely low prices thus enabling the unauthorized duplication of music CDs very easily.
 Nowadays, the advent of the internet and digital files has made such duplication and sharing 100 times easier.

 Piracy occurs in several different ways such as video piracy, cable piracy, CD piracy, online piracy and more.
-For instance, there is a video piracy when a movie is produced in the form of a video cassette without authorization from the right holder, i.e. the producer.
+For instance, there is video piracy when a movie is produced in the form of a video cassette without authorization from the rights holder, i.e. the producer.
 Movie producers often sell video rights to another party (mostly after five weeks or more of release in theatres), which makes video cassettes for available selling, or lending.

 Types of Piracy

 There are five major types of piracy namely:

 This involves the illegal reproduction, distribution, and sales of copyright products with the intention of copying the copyrighted material.
 It is very rampant to find counterfeit copies of compact discs incorporating the software programs in the case of packaged software.

 This type of piracy involves downloading various types of products from the Internet.
 These products can range from software, music, images, and much more.
 What is more, is that it can happen in many different forms such as:

 - Websites that create the availability of software for free download

 - Internet auction sites that give a platform for the distribution of counterfeit or out-of-channel software